-Here is one technique I used color gumpaste flowers.
+Here is one technique I use color gumpaste flowers.

-In my experience of running a cake decorating business, I have had instances of customers requesting for cakes at the very last minutes, sometimes in less than 2 days.
+In my experience of running a cake decorating business, I have had instances of customers requesting for cakes at the very last minute, sometimes in less than 2 days.
 This happens mostly for birthday cakes.
 I have also had similar requests for wedding cakes, sometimes with less than 2 weeks notice.
-It is still acceptable if the cake design required is simple (by simple i mean little deco and no sugar flowers) but in most cases, as simple as it can get, brides often request flowers as part of the deco.
+It is still acceptable if the cake design is simple (by simple i mean little deco and no sugar flowers) but in most cases, as simple as it can get, brides often request flowers as part of their wedding cakes deco.

 This technique also works well when you want to color gumpaste flowers in deep or dark shades of a color.
-In stead of mixing lots and lots of coloring into the gumpaste to acheive the desired depth of color, painting and dusting the flowers is a faster option.
+Instead of mixing lots and lots of color into the gumpaste to acheive the desired depth of color, painting and dusting the flowers is often faster option.

 I have also used this technique on store bought flowers.
 It is not only time saving, but sometimes is a cheaper option and can be considered for customers who do not have a big budget for their cakes.